-Malaria occurs in approximately 100 countries in Africa, Central and South America, South Asia, Southeast Asia, the Middle East, and South Pacific islands.
+Malaria occurs in approximately 90 countries, mostly in Africa, but also in Central and South America, South Asia, Southeast Asia, the Middle East, and South Pacific islands.
 Most of the world's malaria occurs in sub-Saharan Africa where risk is considerably higher than anywhere else.

 In most parts of the world, malaria is a rural disease with minimal or no risk in urban areas.
 However, malaria risk occurs in both rural and urban areas of sub-Saharan Africa and South Asia.
-Malaria is less common above a certain altitude (usually around 8,200 ft / 2,500 m), during dry seasons, and among persons who stay in air-conditioned and/or screened accommodations.
+Malaria does not occur above 2,500 m (8,200 ft), during dry seasons, and among persons who stay in air-conditioned and/or screened accommodations.

 Country-specific malaria risk information is available from health care providers in the form of a Travax country report malaria recommendation map (where available).

 Malaria is predominantly transmitted through the bite of Anopheles mosquitoes, which generally feed on humans at night (between dusk and dawn).
-Occasionally, malaria is transmitted through blood transfusion, transferal from mother to fetus, or contaminated needles and syringes.
+Occasionally, malaria is transmitted through a blood transfusion, transferal from mother to fetus, or contaminated needles and syringes.

-Adults who grew up in malarious areas should be aware that immunity to malaria disappears within 6 months of the last exposure to malaria.
-Preventive medications are indicated for these individuals just as they are for first-time travelers to a malarious region.
+Adults who grew up in malarious areas should be aware that immunity to malaria disappears within 6 months of the last exposure to malaria and risk is the same as for first-time travelers going to a malarious region.

-Malaria symptoms usually develop within days after being exposed.
+Symptoms most commonly develop within 10 to 14 days after being exposed.
 Less commonly, symptoms can appear weeks, months, or even a few years after leaving a malarious area (when use of preventive drugs has been stopped).

-Symptoms always include fever and influenza-like symptoms (chills, sweats, muscle aches, headache) that may come and go.
+Symptoms of malaria always include fever and influenza-like symptoms (chills, sweats, muscle aches, headache) that may come and go.
 Vomiting, abdominal pain, diarrhea, cough, and jaundice (yellow skin and eyes) can occur.
 The symptoms of malaria can mimic almost any other infection that causes fever.
 Malaria infection may be more severe in pregnant women.

 Malaria is always completely curable when the appropriate drug is used.